 Have you made New Year’s resolutions this year?
 In more “normal” times, some of the most common might include a commitment to lose weight, exercise more and save money.
 This year, exercising outdoors may be on your list.
 But making big changes is easier said than done — less than 10% of people keep their New Year’s resolutions for more than a few months.

-Determined to make this year different?
-You could study up on psychological techniques in an effort to develop rock-solid self-discipline, or you could take a decidedly more practical approach by using readily available tools that could give you an edge in your quest to stay motivated and on track to attaining your goals for the year ahead.
+One practical approach to turning your resolutions into healthier behaviors is to use readily available tools that could give you an edge in your quest to stay motivated and on track to attaining your goals for the year ahead.

 No resolutions list would be complete without this one, and for good reason.
-It’s typically around late December when the stark reality sets in: all those holiday parties and rich meals have officially tipped the scales and padded our waistlines.
+It’s typically around late December when the stark reality sets in: All that holiday overindulgence, and perhaps too many months of inactive isolation, have officially tipped the scales and padded our waistlines.

 Fortunately, Medicare is designed to make it as affordable as possible to get the preventive care you need.
 And that can make a huge difference to your health and well-being by catching health issues early, when they’re usually easier to treat.

 Original Medicare (Parts A and B) covers an annual wellness visit as well as some preventive screenings, such as mammograms and colonoscopies.
 Your annual wellness visit is a good opportunity to sit down with your doctor and develop a plan to help you achieve your best health in the year ahead.